Chart

 Limitation

-1. Currently Spreadsheet cannot read legend position from an XLS file.
+1. Currently, Spreadsheet cannot read the legend position from an XLS file.

 Sparklines